On this page

 - Ramon starts his work day.
 In his web browser, he clicks the Okta browser extension and selects his email app, which loads in a new tab.

 - Initech has an Okta global session policy, which requires each employee to verify their identity every 12 hours.
-Since it’s been more than 12 hours since he was last working, Ramon is prompted to enter his Okta username and password.
+Since it’s been more than 12 hours since he last worked, Ramon is prompted to enter his Okta username and password.

 - Initech has also enabled Okta multifactor authentication.
 After successfully entering his credentials, a push notification is sent to the Okta Verify app on his phone.
 Ramon taps his phone to verify his identity.
 He can now access his email.

 Ready to get started?
-Choose how you want to implement your SSO integration:
+Choose how you want to implement your SSO app integration:

 Want to automate even more for your customers and increase adoption of your product?
 Learn more about lifecycle management integration in the OIN.